Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Regaari rolled his eyes fondly.
 "You shouldn’t wrestle primates, Cousin.
 That’s their game and they *own* it.
 Stick to foot races or sled pulls, you never lose those."

 "So what?
 I’mma do it, you’ll see.
-Just a few more matches…" He trailed off in a happy growl.
+Just a few more matches..."
+He trailed off in a happy growl.
 Even now, Daar’s positive and relentlessly competitive spirit couldn’t be dampened.

 They had bigger things to discuss, however, so Regaari sat up straight and returned to the topic at hand. "...Which cities?" he asked.

 "...Most’a them."
 Daar sobered up instantly.
 "I’m sparin’ Lavmuy, Wi Kao, Den So and Kanmuy fer reasons of culture, and Shem Yui out east in the Three Valleys ‘cuz we’re gonna *need* it to keep people fed.
 Also High Mountain fortress.
 Our history an’ heritage must remain intact.
 Everythin’ else we can relocate or rebuild, thanks to capturing Dark Eye."

 "That’s still a lot of lost heritage," Regaari commented.
-"Every city has its history, its culture, its libraries and museums…"
+"Every city has its history, its culture, its libraries and museums..."

 "Yeah.
 I know.
 But I gotta draw the line between necessary heritage an’ sentiment somewhere."

 "...I’m glad you’re sparing Wi Kao."

 "That’s why ‘yer here," Daar grumbled uncomfortably.
-"I’m…attached to that city.
+"I’m... attached to that city.
 ‘Fer a lotta reasons.
 I need to know if I’m sparing it for the *right* reasons, ‘cuz bein’ honest, I’m gonna lose a lotta ‘Backs securin’ it.
 And a lotta Human infantry, too."

 "Culturally, it’s the city that killed Tiritya.
 The city where the Clan of Females was founded.
 Fyu burned it to the ground then rebuilt it from the rubble.
 It’s the city of our first contact with Humans, the site of the largest and oldest Commune... it also has some working hospitals protected by a handful of Straightshield holdouts, according to the last reconnaissance report that I read."

-"…And no other city has any of that."
+"...And no other city has any of that."

 "The history of our people is written in those streets.
 I say we add another chapter, not a full stop."